YINI — Frequently Asked Questions

 Q – Can YINI include or import other files?

-No (not yet, at least).
+No (not yet).
 YINI files are parsed independently.

 Tooling may later support includes or imports as an optional extension.